denten-books/plain-text/3-format.md

 and screens.
 Composite media extends into the third dimension, away from the reader and deep into the bowels of the machine.

-![OSI network model.
-Single node structure on the left.
-Connected devices on the right.
-The user accesses the system at the outermost, application level [@piatkowski_iso-ansi_1980, 114-15].](images/figure-3-5.png)
+![OSI network layering.
+"Layering is used as a structuring technique to allow the network of open systems to be logically decomposed in independent, smaller subsystems."
+Users access the network at the outermost, application layer.
+[@zimmermann_osi_1980, 426; @day_osi_1983, 1335].](images/figure-3-5.png)

 The Open Systems Interconnection (OSI) reference model of communication, for example, implemented in every computer including electronic book readers,